 Fake Article 2: Starring Gwen Stefani, Blake Shelton, Ellen DeGeneres, Khloe Kardashian

-The second fake article is supposedly by gossip website TMZ, and it’s about how country music star Blake Shelton used Nutra Forskolin to lose 30 pounds in one month.
+The second fake article is supposedly by the gossip website TMZ, and it’s about how country music star Blake Shelton used Nutra Forskolin to lose 30 pounds in one month.
 According to the article, it was Blake’s girlfriend Gwen Stefani who revealed the ‘secret’ when she appeared on Ellen DeGeneres’ show.

 ‘Blake is a busy guy, I mean he barely has enough time for me so to lose 30 or so lbs in a month… I couldn’t believe it!’
 Gwen allegedly told Ellen.
 ‘I did question him about his weight because he got so skinny so fast I was concerned he was doing something illegal.
 He showed me what he was taking and I was stunned.
 He doesn’t even workout and he keeps losing the weight.’